‘Southern Charm’ Landon Travel Site Trovare Reviews Lukewarm, Thomas Ravenel Calls It ‘Damn Good’

 Vulture perhaps said it best when breaking down why Southern Charm star Landon Clements shouldn’t expect much from Trovare.
 In breaking down the Southern Charm episode where Landon has her “soft launch” for ROAM, Vulture calls is a “big and sad disaster.”
 While watching Southern Charm, anyone who took a moment to run a search on their phone for ROAM got an error message, which said that Landon’s site could not be found.
 And though Landon was throwing the party for her business, and getting a bit of help from her interns, namely Anna, Anna made it clear that she did all of the writing.

 But Vulture’s biggest criticism of Landon is that she is, well, delusional.
 People interested in travel thoughts and suggestions can go to a lot of other sites that give a lot more thorough information and suggestions than Trovare can in its current format.
-They say that there are many bigger and better “influencers” out there, who have better name recognition (Gwyneth Paltrow, for example, with GOOP, which has a travel component, and a thorough city guides for locations around the world).
+They say that there are many bigger and better “influencers” out there, who have better name recognition (Gwyneth Paltrow, for example, with GOOP, which has a travel component, and a thorough city guide for locations around the world).
 Town & Country also hits the same mark that Landon is aiming for, but again, they do it better.
 Bottom line, the Southern Charm star seems to be either trying to reinvent the wheel, or at least trying to find a way to write off her travel expenses.

 In the Vulture review of Trovare, they still couldn’t figure out if Landon’s business was real, or just something invented for an episode of the show, filmed in Charleston.